po1sigala/live/01-Class-Content/10-OOP/01-Activities/02-Stu_Constructors/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to create new objects quickly using a constructor function.
+* As a developer, I want to create new objects using a constructor function.

 ## Acceptance Criteria